 Q: What should I do about credit cards and money?

-A: Credit cards with the smart chip are preferable but it is also good to carry a few different cards.
+A: Credit cards with the smart chip and PIN are preferable, and it is also good to carry a few different cards.
 You must have a smart chip card to use the automated ticket vending machines for the train station and metro.
 If you don’t have a smart chip card, there will usually be a ticket teller somewhere, but they are not always around and are not always easy to find.
-You do not need a smart-chip card to use ATMs or for most transactions at shops, hotels, etc.

 Just like the US, not all cards are accepted at all establishments.
-American Express checks are not widely used or accepted any more.
-Generally, it is easiest to get Euros at an ATM using your credit card.
-You will incur foreign transaction fees which is annoying, but that is just how it is.
+American Express travelers checks are not used any more.
+Generally, it is easiest and cheapest to get Euros at an ATM using a debit card.
+Getting cash at an ATM with your credit card will be considered a “cash advance” and will usually incur hefty fees.
+Any card you use in Europe should be a “no foreign transaction fee card.”
+If it isn’t, you will incur foreign transaction fees and that can really add up.
 If you pay your card off in full immediately upon your return you will reduce your overall fees.

-You can purchase Euros before you go but may not get the best rates.
-But maybe that is preferable to incurring credit card fees through cash advances.
+You can also purchase Euros before you go but may not get the best rates.
+But maybe that is preferable to incurring foreign transaction fees.
 Just like in the US, only carry as much cash as you feel comfortable carrying.
 Money changing booths are no longer on every corner but ATM machines are easy to find.

-There are 2 very important things to remember regarding using your credit cards over seas:
+There are 2 very important things to remember regarding using your credit and debit cards over seas:

-- You must know your credit card PIN numbers to get cash from the ATM’s.
+- You must know your credit and debit card PIN numbers to get cash from the ATM’s.

 Q: Can I bring my kids?

-A: In general, no. This is considered an adult trip.
+A: It depends.
+In general, this is considered an adult trip.
 We specialize in wine appreciation which is not a child’s opportunity.
 Also, there are many days where we walk for miles.
 Most younger kids would not be suited for this type of day.
-Safety-wise, some of the boats we rent have rails and would be fine, but others do not have any rails and are fairly easy to fall off of.
+Safety-wise, our boat does not have any rails on the bow and would be fairly easy to fall off of.
 All that said, if your kids are older (in their mid to late teens), and you are interested in introducing them to European culture, we are happy to talk about a cruise that would be suitable for the whole family.